Meadowsys/wachmann/README.md

 ## required env variables

-you can set them as usual, or alternatively, you can put them in a file called `.env` in the same directory as the programs, and both wachmann and the db service will read variables from it
+you can set them as usual, or alternatively, you can put them in a file called `.env` in the same directory as the programs, and both wachmann and the db will read variables from it

 - `TOKEN`: discord bot token, ex: `eeeeeeeeeeeeeeeeeeeeeeee.eeeeee.eeeeeeeeeeeeeeeeeeeeeeeeeee`
 - `ARANGO_URL`: url to connect to the arangodb url, ex: `http://127.0.0.1:8529`